East: Cultural

 adopted by this religion as the Orient was thought of as containing mankind's original home.
-Hence, some Christian churches have been traditionally oriented towards the east.
-This tradition of having the altar on the liturgical east is a part of the church orientation concept liturgical east and west.
+Hence, Christian churches have been traditionally oriented towards the east.
+After some early exceptions, this tradition of having the altar on the liturgical east has become a part of the church orientation concept liturgical east and west.

 The Orient is the East, traditionally comprising anything that belongs to the Eastern world, in relation to Europe.
 In English, it is largely a metonym for, and referring to the same area as, the continent of Asia, divided into the Far East, Middle East, and Near East.
 Despite this Eurocentric origin, these regions are still located to the east of the Geographical centre of Earth.

-Within an individual city, the east end is typically poorer because the prevailing winds blow from the west.
+One study has suggested that within an individual Northern Hemisphere city, the east end is typically poorer because the prevailing winds blow from the west.